-“Copenhagen’s new multi-purpose sports hall was conceived with a clear visual identity, a beautiful and simple graphic solution that invites everybody in.
-Both the modern lines and the bright red color signal vitality and playfulness, and the dynamic aesthetic convincingly conveys the excitement of sports and physical activity in an inclusive manner.”Description from the jury from the Danish Design Award 2018.
+“Copenhagen’s new multi-purpose sports hall is developed with a clear visual identity, a beautiful and simple graphic solution that invites everybody in.
+Both the contemporary lines and the bright red color signal vitality and playfulness, and the dynamic aesthetic convincingly conveys the excitement of sports and physical activity in an inclusive manner.”Description from the jury from the Danish Design Award 2018.

 A multifuctinal sports hall that creates synergy

-With the Hafnia Hall’s architectonic transformation the arena has become a significant player in the cityscape of Copenhagen.
-New vertical glass gables have been established to create insights to the sports life.
-The windows bring in sunlight and ensure enough daylight to the voluminous inner space.
-The light and the open glass parts establish a connection between inside and outside and the users get a sense of the hours of the days and seasons as the light shifts.
+With the transformation of the hall the entire arena has become a significant landmark in the cityscape of Copenhagen.
+New vertical glass gables have been established to create views of the sporting activities indside.
+The windows bring in sunlight and ensure ample daylight for the voluminous inner space.
+The light and the openness establish a connection between inside and outside and the users get a sense of how time passes during the day as the light shifts and they can experience how the seasons change the surroundings.

 How the project addresses the Sustainable Development Goals